-§ 485.610 Condition of participation: Status and location.

-- (a) Standard: Status.
-The facility is- - A currently participating hospital that meets all conditions of participation set forth in this subpart; - (2) A recently closed facility, provided that the facility- - (i) Was a hospital that ceased operations on or after the date that is 10 years before November 29, 1999; and - (ii) Meets the criteria for designation under this subpart as of the effective date of its designation; or - (3) A health clinic or a health center (as defined by the State) that- - (i) Is licensed by the State as a health clinic or a health center: - (ii) Was a hospital that was downsized to a health clinic or a health center; and - (iii) As of the effective date of its designation, meets the criteria for designation set forth in this subpart.
+- § 485.610 Condition of participation: Status and location. - (a) Standard: Status.
+The facility is- - A currently participating hospital that meets all conditions of participation set forth in this subpart; - (2) A recently closed facility, provided that the facility- - (i) Was a hospital that ceased operations on or after the date that is 10 years before November 29, 1990; and - (ii) Meets the criteria for designation under this subpart as of the effective date of its designation; or - (3) A health clinic or a health center - (as defined by the State) that- (i) Is licensed by the State as a health clinic or a health center; - Was a hospital that was downsized to a health clinic or a health center; and - (iii) As of the effective date of its designation, meets the criteria for designation set forth in this subpart.

 - (b) Standard: Location in a rural area or treatment as rural.
-The CAH meets the requirements of either paragraph (b)(1) or (b)(2) or (b)(3) of this section. - (i) The CAH meets the following requirements: - (i) The CAH is located outside any area that is a Metropolitan Statistical Area, as defined by the Office of Management and Budget, or that has been recognized as urban under §412.64(b), excluding paragraph (b)(3) of this chapter. - (ii) The CAH has not been classified as an urban hospital for purposes of the standardized payment amount by CMS or the Medicare Geographic Classification Review Board under §412.230(e) of this chapter, and is not among a group of hospitals that have been redesignated to an adjacent urban area under §412.232 of this chapter. - (2) The CAH is located within a Metropolitan Statistical Area, as defined by the Office of Management and Budget, but is being treated as being located in a rural area in accordance with

-§412,103 of this chapter.

-- (3) Effective only for October 1, 2004 through September 30, 2006, the CAH does not meet the location requirements in either paragraph (b)(i) or (b)(2) of this section and is located in a county that, in FY 2004, was not part of a Metropolitan Statistical Area as defined by the Office of Management and Budget, but as of FY 2005 was included as part of such an MSA as a result of the most recent census data and implementation of the new MSA definitions announced by OMB on June 6, 2003. - (c) Standard: Location relative to other facilities or necessary provider certification.
+The CAH meets the requirements of either paragraph (b)(i) or (b)(2) or (b)(3) of this section. - (1) The CAH meets the following requirements: - (i) The CAH is located outside any area that is a Metropolitan Statistical Area, as defined by the Office of Management and Budget, or that has been recognized as urban under §412.64(b), excluding paragraph (b)(3) of this chap- - (ii) The CAH has not been classified as an urban hospital for purposes of the standardized payment amount by CMS or the Medicare Geographic Classification Review Board under §412.230(e) of this chapter, and is not among a group of hospitals that have been redesignated to an adjacent urban area under §412.232 of this chapter. - (2) The CAH is located within a Metropolitan Statistical Area, as defined by the Office of Management and Budget, but is being treated as being located in a rural area in accordance with §412.103 of this chapter. - (3) Effective only for October 1, 2004 through September 30, 2006, the CAH does not meet the location requirements in either paragraph (b)(l) or (b)(2) of this section and is located in a county that, in FY 2004, was not part of a Metropolitan Statistical Area as defined by the Office of Management and Budget, but as of FY 2005 was included as part of such an MSA as a result of the most recent census data and implementation of the new MSA definitions announced by OMB on June 6, 2003. - (c) Standard: Location relative to other facilities or necessary provider certification.
 The CAH is located more than a 35-mile drive (or, in the case of mountainous terrain or in areas with only secondary roads available, a 15-mile drive) from a hospital or another CAH, or before January 1, 2006, the CAH is certified by the State as being a necessary provider of health care services to residents in the area.
-A CAH that is designated as a necessary provider as of October 1, 2006, will maintain its necessary provider designation after January 1, 2006. - (d) Standard: Relocation of CAHs with a necessary provider designation.
-A CAH monitor, chest tubes, and indwelling urinary catheters.
+A CAH that is designated as a necessary provider as of October 1, 2006, will maintain its necessary provider designation after January I, 2006. - (d) Standard: Relocation of CAHs with a necessary provider designation.
+A CAH that has a necessary provider designation from the State that was in effect prior to January 1, 2006, and relocates its facility after January 1, 2006, can continue to meet the location requirement of paragraph (c) of this section based on the necessary provider designation only if the relocated facility meets the requirements as specified in paragraph (d) (l) of this section.